 Whether it’s AC repair or total AC system replacement, there are a number of terms within the HVAC industry that can get puzzling for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to boost your home’s energy efficiency and air quality.
-Of course we can’t speak to all of the variations in a single blog post, so we’ll take a look at one of the routine inquiries we see at Bryant Heating & Cooling Service Experts: what’s the difference between an air conditioner and an air handler?
+Of course we can’t speak to all of the variations in one blog post, so we’ll take a look at one of the more common inquiries we see at Bryant Heating & Cooling Service Experts: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?